onlykey/onlykey.github.io/README.md

 └──────────────────┴──────────────────┴───────────────────┘
 ───────────────────────────────────────────────────────────────────────────▶

 4. Authentication Response Message: process_ping_response(response)

-Decode error code from response -
+Decode response -
-Error type 1 (OTHER_ERROR) device status code: -7f, waiting for challenge code Error type 1 (OTHER_ERROR) device status code: -80, incorrect challenge code entered Error type 1 (OTHER_ERROR) device status code: -81, key type not set as signature/decrypt Error type 1 (OTHER_ERROR) device status code: -82, no key set in this slot Error type 1 (OTHER_ERROR) device status code: -83, invalid key, key check failed Error type 1 (OTHER_ERROR) device status code: -84, invalid data, or data does not match key Error type 5 (TIMEOUT), ping failed, correct challenge code entered

-┌─────────────────┐
+- Error 127 ping reply, ack
+- Error 128 incorrect challenge code entered
+- Error 129 key type not set as signature/decrypt
+- Error 130 no key set in this slot
+- Error 131 invalid key, key check failed
+- Error 132 invalid data, or data does not match  key
+- Error code type 5 (TIMEOUT), ping failed, correct challenge code entered

+┌──────────────────┐
-│  Error Message  │
+│     Response     │
-│    (2 bytes)    │
+│    (64 bytes)    │
-└─────────────────┘
+└──────────────────┘
 ◀───────────────────────────────────────────────────────────────────────────

 Once the 3 digit code is entered correctly, the decryption / signing is completed and the result is stored on the OnlyKey until polling occurs (After 5 seconds unretrived messages are automatically wiped from OnlyKey).

 3. Authentication Request Message: msg_polling({ type: poll_type, delay: poll_delay })

 Encode a *packet in U2F Key Handle field that contains a request to retrieve stored data.